-'Interviews With Monster Girls' Makes Murderous Beasts Seem Adorable
+'Interviews With Monster Girls' Makes Cruel Beasts Seem Adorable

-Interviews With Monster Girls features a variety of mythological creatures that exist in a universe called "demi-humans."
-The cast includes a vampire, a succubi, and an ice woman, all of whom are trying to find acceptance at a Japanese school, despite having unusual bodies.
+Interviews With Monster Girls features a variety of mythological creatures called "demi-humans."
+The cast includes a vampire, a succubus, and an ice woman, all of whom are trying to find acceptance at a Japanese school, despite having unusual bodies.

 Most of the characters are cute, harmless versions of terrifying monsters.
-While most people think of vampires as murderous, bloodsucking demons, Hikari Takanashi is a peppy, energetic girl who uses a lot of sunblock and drinks government-supplied blood packs.
+While most people think of vampires as bloodsucking demons trying to slay humankind, Hikari Takanashi is a peppy, energetic girl who uses a lot of sunblock and drinks government-supplied blood packs.

-Kyoko Machi is a dullahan, one of the more terrifying figures from Irish mythology.
-Dullahans roam the Irish countryside at night, carrying their severed, rotting heads, and indiscriminately leading humans to their deaths.
-Sometimes, Dullahans ride around on jet-black horses Sleepy Hollow style, but in other versions of the story, they travel in black coaches that move rapidly enough to set fire to the surrounding area.
+Kyouko Machi is a dullahan, one of the more terrifying figures from Irish mythology.
+Dullahans roam the Irish countryside at night, carrying their severed, rotting heads and indiscriminately leading humans to their doom.
+Sometimes, dullahans ride around on jet-black horses Sleepy-Hollow-style, but in other versions of the story, they travel in black coaches that move rapidly enough to set fire to the surrounding area.

 This all sounds pretty dreadful, but you wouldn't know it from watching the anime.
-Kyoko - the show's resident Dullahan – is a regular girl who carries her head to school and would never dream of killing anybody.
+Kyoko - the show's resident dullahan - is a regular girl who carries her head to school and would never dream of slaying anybody.